civboot/civlua/zoa/README.md

 for constants in the constants section.

-Zoa supports the following native types, which match Lua's [packfmt][packfmt] (types from packfmt not listed, such as "native length" types, are not supported).
+Zoa supports the following native types, which match Lua's [packfmt][packfmt]

 ```
   b: a signed byte (char)
   B: an unsigned byte (char)
-  i[n]: a signed int with n bytes (default is native size)
+  i[n]: a signed int with n bytes
-  I[n]: an unsigned int with n bytes (default is native size)
+  I[n]: a unsigned int with n bytes
-  f: a float (IEEE single, 4 bytes)
-  d: a double (IEEE double, 8 bytes)
-  cn: a fixed-sized string with n bytes.
-Must be a reference
+  n[n]: a number(float) with n bytes
-  z: a zero-terminated string
-  s[n]: a string preceded by its length coded as an unsigned integer with n bytes.
-Note: n MUST be specified.
+  s[n]: a counted string with n byte count.
-  x: one byte of padding
-  Xop: an empty item that aligns according to option op (which is otherwise ignored)
-  ' ': (empty space) ignored
 ```

+* only n=1,2,4,8 are supported
+* for number, only n=4,8 are supported.
+* types from packfmt not listed, such as "native length" types, are not supported
-> For Lua, `require'zoa'` adds the above types as metaty native types.
-This means
-> they typecheck with "number", "string", etc.
+* For Lua, `require'zoa'` adds the above types as metaty native types.
+This means they typecheck with "number", "string", etc. Other languages should act in a similar fashion.

-In addition to native types, users can define their own `struct` (aka C struct) and `enum` (aka C tagged union) types.
-This can be done in Lua by just calling `zoa(myMetaType)` (from a metaty record or enum that uses only native types), or via zty syntax in a .zty file:
+Zty syntax also accommodates the following complex types:
+* user-defined struct (aka C struct aka Product types) and enum (aka C tagged union aka Sum types), defined below.
+* `&type` for a reference to a type.
+Multiple references are NOT supported (but can be achieved by wrapping in a struct).
+* `A[type]` an array type, conceptually a length and a reference.

+Users can define their own `struct` and `enum` types in either ZTy syntax or using their language's zoa library.

 ```
 struct Point [x:i4, y:i4]